Homework 2 - Characters

 Testing

 Task: Write a set of examples in the examples directory that exercise character functionality.
-Examples end in .lisp.
-You should include the anticipated output for the file X.lisp in a file called X.out.

-You can compare the output of the compiler and the interpreter (as well as the anticipated output in .out files) by running dune runtest -f.
+Similar to previous homeworks, you can compare the output of the compiler and the interpreter (as well as the anticipated output in .out files) by running dune runtest -f.

 Gradescope